shoudaoren2025/UxPlay/README.md

 opened: **if a firewall is active, also open UDP port 5353 (for mDNS queries) needed by Avahi**.
 See [Troubleshooting](#troubleshooting) below for help with this or other problems.

+Note that there is now an
+alternative Service Discovery method using a Bluetooth LE beacon.
+See the instructions on [Bluetooth beacon setup](#bluetooth-le-beacon-setup).

 -   Unlike an Apple TV, the UxPlay server does not by default require clients to initially "pair" with it using a pin code displayed by